 How to humanely handle their transport to their deaths so as to reduce bruising and production losses:

-One of the more disturbing trends within complicit consumption, which I’ll also explore in depth in a separate video, is the sexualization of the animals offering their bodies so willingly.
+One of the more disturbing trends within complicit consumption is the sexualization of the animals offering their bodies so willingly.

 The implication of a sexual element to animal consumption itself has a range of the more subtle to the outright perverse.

-to a Burger King add where a man at Make Out Point is secretly eating a burger when he’s caught by an angry cow he presumably has a relationship with:
+Somewhere in the middle lies a Burger King ad where a man at Make Out Point is secretly eating a burger when he’s caught by an angry cow with whom presumably has a relationship:

 Now one would guess the cow is pissed that he’s eating a burger.
-But in the final moments, the voiceover states: “new Cheesy Bacon Tender Crisp: chicken so good, you’ll cheat on beef!”–meaning she (the cow) is apparently jealous that he’s masticating someone else’s corpse.
+But in the final moments, the voiceover states: “New Cheesy Bacon Tender Crisp—chicken so good, you’ll cheat on beef!”
+The implication is that she (the cow) is jealous that he (the human) is masticating someone else’s corpse.

 These messages do matter.
 They normalize atrocities.
-Paint victims as complicit in their own victimization so that we, the perpetrators can get what we want without the guilt.
+They paint victims as complicit in their own victimization so that we—the perpetrator—can get what we want without the guilt.

 And why not?
 After all, they’re asking for it.

-I hope that this video provoked taking even the slightest pause and stepping back from the messages our media sends and we, in turn, reinforce within ourselves and our children.
+I hope that this video makes you pause and step back from the messages our media sends and we, in turn, reinforce within ourselves and our children.
 Advertising, after all, is just giving us what we want.
-Reflecting the desires of society at large.
-Helping to heal the disquiet within us created by taking pleasure in the demise of living beings.
+It reflects the desires of society at large, helping to soothe the disquiet within us created by taking pleasure in the demise of living beings.

-I want to give a special thanks to my Nugget Army family on Patreon for making this video and all of my videos possible.
 Please share this video around to spark discussion and awareness.
-For a more in-depth look at the lies we tell ourselves, see this video here.
+For a more in-depth look at the lies we tell ourselves, see this speech.

 Now go live vegan, perhaps unplug and analyze from time to time, and I’ll see you soon.